 According to data compiled by Statistic Brain in 2016, 25% of shoplifters are kids, 55% of shoplifters say they began stealing in their teens, and 89% of kids say they know others who shoplift.
 The problem is pervasive, but it may not hit home until you receive the call saying your child is in custody.

 In the eyes of a minor, shoplifting may seem like a minor infraction.
 The illegal act may have started as a dare, a whim, or an underlying compulsion.
 When caught, however, one seemingly minor act of shoplifting can begin a ripple of consequences.
 Charges and a subsequent conviction may prevent a child from finding gainful employment, getting accepted into college, and building a line of credit.
-In addition to criminal charges, your child could also face a lawsuit.

 Many things can happen after you receive the call.
 If the store does not contact the police, the owner may work through the issue with a parent.
 After the store contacts the police, the legal process takes over.
 Pleading with a store manager or owner may not help you or your child.